dqops/dqo/docs/client/operations/data_sources.md

 ___

 ## get_remote_data_source_tables
-Introspects the list of columns inside a schema on a remote data source that is identified by a connection that was added to DQO.
+Introspects the list of columns inside a schema on a remote data source that is identified by a connection that was added to DQOps.
 [Source code](https://github.com/dqops/dqo/blob/develop/distribution/python/dqops/client/api/data_sources/get_remote_data_source_tables.py)